Skanska and Holcim Lead Low-Carbon Road Building Revolution

 Skanska pioneers low-carbon techniques in M25 project

-Skanska, a multinational construction and development company, is known for its focus on sustainability and innovation in construction practices.
-The company operates in several European countries and the United States.
+Swedish construction company Skanska has been at the forefront of low-carbon road building.
+A multinational construction and development company, Skanska is also known for its focus on sustainability and innovation in construction practices.

-The M25 project involved widening sections of the motorway and upgrading junctions.
-Skanska used a range of sustainable techniques, including recycling existing road materials on-site.
-This reduced the need for transportation and lowered overall emissions.
+Skanska used a range of sustainable techniques, including recycling existing road materials on-site. including recycled aggregates, which reduced the need for transportation and lowered overall emissions.
+The company also used low-carbon concrete, reducing its carbon emissions by 40% compared to traditional methods.

-Johnson adds: "We also implemented a warm-mix asphalt technology.
+A Skanska UK spokesperson said: "We also implemented a warm-mix asphalt technology.
 This allows us to produce and lay asphalt at lower temperatures, further reducing energy consumption and emissions."

 Youtube Placeholder